PUBLIC SAFETY INFORMATION

 Notifications sent to Mental Health should be as explicit as possible about the nature of the behavior and the threat.

 If an inmate declares themselves "suicidal" at booking, Medical will be called immediately.
-On call Mental Health Provider will be called as soon as possible.
+The on-call Mental Health Provider will be called as soon as possible.

 When an inmate continues to be a danger to themselves and is kept in the Safety Cell over a period of time, an Inmate Worker or Jail staff should monitor their use of eating utensils and retrieve articles when the inmate has completed the meal.